ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 bottom of the soil column (sub-surface runoff is removed later in the timestep, section :numref:`Lateral Sub-surface Runoff`).

-The soil water flux :math:`q` in equation can be described by Darcy’s law :ref:`(Dingman 2002) <Dingman2002>`
+The soil water flux :math:`q` in equation can be described by Darcy's law :ref:`(Dingman 2002) <Dingman2002>`

 .. math::